hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 Click here for additional testing.
 Currently hidden because it's very in-depth and some may have no interest in this level of analysis.
 </summary></br>

 This speaker's 12-inch midwoofer was removed from the enclosure and placed on my Klippel test stand (as shown below).
 Klippel's [LPM Module](https://www.klippel.de/products/rd-system/modules/lpm-linear-parameter-measurement.html) was used to provide the midwoofer's T/S parameters provided in the table below.
-This is done simply to give us an idea of the woofer's parameters *before* it goes in to the enclosure.
-It doesn't change the end result.
+This is done simply to give us an idea of the woofer's parameters *before* it goes into the enclosure.
+It doesn't change the result.
 It does, however, satisfy some curiosities I know some of you will have.

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/DSC07208.JPG" alt="STAND_TS" width="100%" style="vertical-align:middle;margin:20px 0px"/>